Advance Praise:

 I come from a long line of grudge-keepers.
 My father stopped talking to his brother when I was a toddler, cutting off half our family.
 Then, my mother stopped talking to her sister for decades, further depleting our numbers.
 Since I was a child, I have read books as a way to understand these complex human decisions, every novel serving as a blueprint of what to embrace or avoid.
 My writing also centers around this mystery of human relationships.

-My debut novel (if you haven't heard) is forthcoming at Inlandia Books on May 1, 2025.
+My first novel was published by Inlandia Books in 2025.
 You can read a draft excerpt here at Embark: A Literary Journal for Novelists.

 You can reach me with the contact form or social media links below.